mgalloy/idldoc/reference/idldoc-reference.rst

   `:History:`       comments     none       specifies the history of the
                                             routine
-  `:Inherits:`      none         none       not used `:Keywords:`      keyword name see below	documents keywords of the routine `:Obsolete:`      none         none       if present, indicates the routine
+  `:Inherits:`      none         none       not used `:Keywords:`      params       see below  documents keywords of the routine `:Obsolete:`      none         none       if present, indicates the routine
                                             is obsolete
-  `:Params:`        param name   see below  documents positional parameters of
+  `:Params:`        params       see below  documents positional parameters of
                                             the routine
   `:Post:`          comments     none       specifies any post-conditions of
                                             the routine
   `:Pre:`           comments     none       specifies any pre-conditions of
                                             the routine
   `:Private:`       none         none       if present, indicates the routine
-                                            should not shown in user-level
+                                            should not be shown in user-level
                                             documentation (set with the `USER`
                                             keyword to IDLdoc)
   `:Private_file:`  comments     none       if present, indicates the file